Skip to main content

 Transformation doesn’t happen in one fell swoop.
 There’s no single big action, or killer innovation, or miracle moment.
 Instead, as Collins describes in ‘Good to Great’, it’s more like relentlessly pushing a giant, heavy flywheel.
 Turn by slow turn, you gradually build momentum until, at last, it starts to spin by itself.

 Collins’ masterful analogy of the ‘Flywheel’ and the ‘Doom Loop’ encapsulates the rhythm of sustained success versus the turbulence of inconsistent efforts.
 The ‘Flywheel’ depicts the gradual momentum built by organisations that make consistent, strategic pushes in one direction.
 It’s a cumulative effect of every push, every choice, every strategy, all driving towards business greatness.
 Conversely, the ‘Doom Loop’ symbolises those who, lacking patience and clarity, jump from one new direction or trend to another, seeking instant results.
-In their haste, they never allow the momentum of the flywheel to take build up.
+In their haste, they never allow the flywheel’s momentum to build up.

 I often discuss this idea with new clients and suggest we look for flywheels in their business.
 This sums up what I do for a few people for a living – uncovering the flywheel of their business model.
 Yes – they have a plan containing their numeric hopes and dreams.
 But to get there, they need a model that begins to spin for itself.
 Vision, core customer, culture, innovation – once properly calibrated, everything interlinks to build the momentum you need for growth.